Implementing A Byte Pair Encoding (BPE) Tokenizer From Scratch

 2420: text

-• Before we get to the actual code implementation, the form that is used for LLM tokenizers today can be summarized as follows:
+- Before we get to the actual code implementation, the form that is used for LLM tokenizers today can be summarized as described in the following sections.

 1.3 BPE algorithm outline